Importing From The UK To Egypt

 - Certificate of Origin (COO): This proves where the goods were produced or extracted.
 Three copies, plus the original authenticated by the Egyptian Chamber of Commerce, are required.

-- Packing List: This list details the shipment’s contents, such as quantities and dimensions.
-While it is not always mandatory, it is highly recommended and often required by the consignee.
+- Packing List: This list provides a detailed breakdown of the shipment’s contents, including quantities and dimensions.
+Although it may not always be mandatory, it is strongly advised and frequently required according to consignee rules.

 - Bill of Lading (BOL): A shipping document issued by the carrier.
 It must show the shipper’s name, address, and the number of issued bills.